 (8) If a name doesn't appear in the index, it doesn't mean that the individual wasn't born in Cook County; many early births weren't registered.

 (9) If you don't find a name in the birth index and you have a month and year of birth, check the birth registers.
 It's a good way to check for unexpected spellings because births beginning with the same first letter of surname are grouped together by month and year.

 (10) Other options for finding evidence of a Chicago or Cook County birth include checking the Chicago Delayed Birth Index or searching church records for baptisms.

 (9) Although the title of this index says "1916," it appears that very few births from 1916 are included and with a few exceptons, it may actually end with 1915.

-Delayed birth registration provided a way for births that weren't reported at the time of the event to be officially registered.
+Delayed birth registration provided a way for births that weren't reported at the time of the event to be registered.
 Many people obtained delayed birth certificates to prove citizenship or to apply for Social Security or Railroad Retirement benefits.